shravan20/prodexplora/apps/api/CONTRIBUTING.md

 - ### Backend Stack

-Let us first understand the tech stack used for the development of backend for ProdExplora.
+Let's take a look at the technology stack used to build ProdExplora's backend.

 <table style="width: 100%; border-collapse: collapse; margin-bottom: 20px;" align="center">
   <tr>